asbor/iu-project-software-engineering/documents/docs/00-HoppyBrew.md

 ## Technical Context

 From a technical perspective, the system interacts with several external systems and services.
-The system is dependent on the iSpindel for collecting real-time data from the brewing process.
-The system is also dependent on a database for storing and managing data.
-The system uses GitHub for version control and collaboration.
-Finally, the system uses Docker for containerization and deployment.
+The system relies on the iSpindel for collecting real-time data from the brewing process.
+Additionally, it depends on a database for storing and managing data.
+The system utilizes GitHub for version control and collaboration, and Docker for containerization and deployment.

-TODO: Create a new diagram for the technical context view.

 The technical context diagram provides a high-level overview of the technical environment in which the system operates.
-The diagram shows the system and its interactions with external systems and services.
-The diagram also shows the dependencies of the system on external systems and services.
+It illustrates the system and its interactions with external systems and services, as well as the dependencies on these external systems and services.

 <pre id="mycode" class="haskell numberLines" startFrom="100">
   <code>